Continuous maximal regularity in locally convex spaces: Families of bounded semivariation

 \begin{rem} Let $X$ and $U$ be Hausdorff locally convex spaces, $B\in\mathcal{L}(U;X)$ and $(T(t))_{t\geq 0}$ a semigroup on $X$. \begin{enumerate} \item[(a)] If $(T(t)B)_{t\in [0,r]}$ is of bounded semivariation for some $r>0$, then it is of bounded semivariation for all $r>0$.
 Indeed, let $d\coloneqq (d_{i})_{0\leq i\leq n}\in D[0,2r]$.
 Then there is some $1\leq j\leq n$ such that $d_{j-1}< r\leq d_{j}$.
 W.l.o.g.~$d_{j}=r$ (otherwise we set $\widetilde{d}_{i}\coloneqq d_{i}$ for $0\leq i\leq j-1$, $\widetilde{d}_{j}\coloneqq r$ and $\widetilde{d}_{i+1}\coloneqq d_{i}$ for $j\leq i\leq n$).
 Then $(d_{i})_{0\leq i\leq j}\in D[0,r]$ and $(d_{i}-r)_{j\leq i\leq n}\in D[0,r]$.
 Let $q_{0}\in\Gamma_{X}$.
 Then there are $q_{1}\in\Gamma_{X}$ and $C_{1}\geq 0$ such that $q_{0}(T(r)x)\leq C_{1}q_{1}(x)$ for all $x\in X$ because $T(r)\in\mathcal{L}(X)$.
 Moreover, as $\Gamma_{X}$ is a fundamental system of seminorms, there are $q_{2}\in\Gamma_{X}$ and $C_{2}\geq 0$ such that $\max\{q_{0},q_{1}\}\leq C_{2} q_{2}$.
 Since $(T(t)B)_{t\in [0,r]}$ is of bounded semivariation, there is $p\in\Gamma_{U}$ such that $SV_{q_{2},p}^{[0,r]}(T(\cdot)B)<\infty$.
 For $x_{i}\in U$ with $p(x_{i})\leq 1$ for all $1\leq i\leq n$ we have

 implying that $(T(t)B)_{t\in [0,2r]}$ is of bounded semivariation.
-By repetition a nd \prettyref{rem:bounded_semivariation_subinterval} we obtain our statement. \item[(b)] If $(T(t))_{t\in [0,r]}$ is of bounded semivariation for some $r>0$, then the family $(T(t)B)_{t\in [0,r]}$ is also of bounded semivariation by \prettyref{rem:RS_int_subinterval_split} (c). \end{enumerate} \end{rem}
+By repetition and \prettyref{rem:bounded_semivariation_subinterval} we obtain our statement. \item[(b)] If $(T(t))_{t\in [0,r]}$ is of bounded semivariation for some $r>0$, then the family $(T(t)B)_{t\in [0,r]}$ is also of bounded semivariation by \prettyref{rem:RS_int_subinterval_split} (c). \end{enumerate} \end{rem}

 Our next statement is a generalisation of \cite[Lemma 3.1, p.~427]{travis1981}.